 I was outside starting some seeds for my herb garden and my ankles were attacked!
 “Aha!”
 I said slapping them away.
 “It’s been warm and raining for a few weeks.
 The mosquitos have had enough time to breed and bite.”
 For mosquitoes to breed the weather must be warm.
 The larval stage of the mosquito must have water.
 As we discussed, there is water everywhere in this state.
 A mosquito only needs a puddle to breed.

 Mosquitoes in SoFlo are not usually big.
 What they lack in size they make up for in speed and numbers.
 They are like Lilliputian-type vampires.
 If you fall asleep you might end up drained of your life’s blood.

-This past week, I heard the on the news, this tourist season is the best it has been in years.
+This past week, I heard on the news, this tourist season is the best it has been in years.
 That is wonderful for Florida.
-And with the warmer winter it is no wonder.
-Even with the ankle biters in full force we are happy to have our winter guests enjoying themselves.
+And with the warmer winter, it is no wonder.
+Even with the ankle biters in full force, we are happy to have our winter guests enjoying themselves.

 Have a wonderful winter fling wherever you are.
 If you are here, enjoy the warmth.
 If you are north of us, enjoy the cool.
 Just find your winter joy!

 P.S: I’ll be inside reading, plotting, and writing.
 Oh!
 And avoiding the mosquitos! 😉